FMASH: Advancing Traditional Chinese Medicine Formula Recommendation with Efficient Fusion of Multiscale Associations of Symptoms and Herbs: Methods

-After obtaining the feature representations for herbs and symptoms using MSHAR, we employ a recommendation system (the lower part of Phase 2 in Figure.\ref{fig:fmash_framework}) to derive a matching coefficient (Matching Score) between the herbs and the input symptoms.
-The recommended herbs are then outputted by sorting these coefficients from high to low.
+After obtaining the embedding of the multiscale features of the symptoms and herbs using MARLSH, we develop a recommendation model (shown in the lower part of Stage 2 in Figure \ref{fig:fmash_framework}) to derive the matching coefficients between the herbs and the symptoms.
+Then, based on the input of symptoms, FMASH\_RS sorts the herbs in descending order of the matching coefficients and recommends the appropriate herbs.

-Initially, the recommendation coefficients could be calculated through the inner product between the aggregated symptom representation and the herb representation matrix.
-However, our dataset contains 805 herbs, and a traditional inner product might not be sufficient to capture the complex, non-linear, and long-range relations between symptoms and herbs.
-To address this challenge, we develop the Global Enhanced Long-Range Attention Mechanism \textbf{GELRAM} to optimize the matching process.
-It can enhances the integration of features of symptoms and herbs, enabling the model to utilize complex long-range relations among various features, leading to the significantly increasing to the final results.
+Traditionally, the matching coefficients are calculated through the inner product between the symptom embedding and the herb embedding matrix.
+However, the traditional way of calculating the matching coefficients could not be sufficient to capture the complex, non-linear, and long-range relations between symptoms and herbs.
+To address this, we develop the \textbf{Matching Refinement Mechanism (MRM)} to improve the calculation of the matching coefficients between symptoms and herbs.
+It can utilize complex long-range relations between symptoms and herbs, enhancing the integration of their various features.